EnginKosure/js_albums_project/README.md

 # js_albums_project

-A project to review API calls
+A project to review API calls.
 You can find the published page [on this link.](https://enginkosure.github.io/js_albums_project/)

 ### Summary

 AP2 is an API sandbox using JsonPlaceholder.
 This project is done with vanilla JavaScript.
 For CSS, Bootstrap Library and SASS preprocessor used.
 API calls are made through built-in Fetch API.

 ### Getting Started